keijiro/KlakHap/README.md

 needs a few additional steps to be rendered correctly.
 The following points should be taken into account:

-- UV coordinates incompatibility: Decoded textures will be upside-down on Direct3D.
+- UV coordinates incompatibility: Decoded textures will be upside-down due to the difference in the UV coodinate conventions between Unity and HAP.
 It can be fixed using a vertically-inverted texture scale/offset.
 You can also use the `Klak/Hap` shader for this purpose.
 - Color space conversion for HAP Q: [YCoCg conversion] must be added to a shader when using HAP Q. You can also use the `Klak/HAP Q` for this purpose.